NSUBB/MeshToBody/README.md

 # MeshToBody FreeCAD Macro
 ![MeshToBody](https://github.com/user-attachments/assets/5ead9567-3c8c-40a1-a8f5-066e9259917e)

+- **Version 250608**
+  - Original commit version includes the popup interaction described below.
+- **Version 250611**
+  - Updated version removes necessity for user intervention during conversion by testing the mesh via API call instead of GUI call for Mesh_EvaluateSolid.

-This repository contains the `MeshToBody.py` FreeCAD macro, which converts a selected mesh object into a refined, simple solid and integrates it into a **PartDesign Body**.
+This repository contains the **MeshToBody** FreeCAD macro, which converts the selected mesh object into a refined, simple solid and integrates it into a **PartDesign Body**.
 The macro ensures the mesh is valid before conversion, allowing users to manually repair it if needed.

 ## Features